Russia profile - Media

 - Argumenty i Fakty - popular weekly, owned by Promsvyazbank

-- Novaya Gazeta - twice-weekly, known for its investigative journalism
+- Novaya Gazeta - publishes three times a week, known for its investigative journalism

 - The Moscow Times - English-language daily